 1. The Koh-I-Noor — Unknown

-The Koh-I-Noor is a 105.6ct, oval shaped diamond.
+Topping our list of the most expensive diamonds in the world is the Koh-I-Noor.
+Weighing in at a massive 105.6ct, the most expensive diamond in the world is oval shaped.
 Steeped in mystery and legend, the stone is believed to have been mined in India in the 1300s.
 The controversy behind the stone lies in claims that Britain stole the stone from India and that it rightfully belongs to India.
 Rightly or wrongly, Britain acquired the stone in 1850 and in 1852, Prince Albert had it cut from 186ct to 105.6ct to increase its brilliance and sparkle.
 The colorless oval-cut diamond is also known as Mountain of Light and the Diamond of Babur.

 WHERE CAN I SELL MY DIAMOND?